safakozdek/Crud-App-Using-Flask-and-MySQL/README.md

 # Crud-App-Using-Flask-and-MySQL
-A basic Crud application using Flask framework for Python.
-As database it uses MySQL
+A basic Crud application using Flask framework for Python and MySQL as database.